- What is Bass Connections?

 How do faculty benefit from participating in Bass Connections?

-Ninety-six percent of faculty leaders say that they would recommend participating in Bass Connections to a colleague.
+Across years, approximately ninety-six percent of faculty leaders say that they would recommend participating in Bass Connections to a colleague.
 Faculty report participating for a variety of reasons including to:

 - Start a new research project or expand an existing one

 - Mentor students in a different way